joerg-pfruender/joerg-pfruender.github.io/_posts/2020-04-24-raspi-apache-opensong.md

 * Since witten songs do not have a big footprint on data you can just buy a cheap [Raspberry Pi&#8599;](https://www.raspberrypi.org/).
 * Install [Raspbian&#8599;](https://www.raspberrypi.org/downloads/) on it.
-* During installation you should choose a really good password.
+* During installation, you should choose a really good password.

 During the next steps you will need to use the terminal for setup.
 In these cases I will write the commands like that: